yelper/alpertopia/_publications/evaluation.md

 While we believe that each approach has benefits for evaluating visualizations, we claim that strict adherence to one perspective or the other can  make  it  difficult  to  generate  a  full  evaluative  picture of visualization tools and techniques.
 We argue for movement between and among these perspectives in order to generate knowledge that is both *grounded* (i.e. its constituent parts work) and *validated* (i.e. the whole operates correctly).

+*This paper was presented by Michael Correll at the [2014 BELIV workshop](https://beliv-workshop.github.io/2014/) co-located with [IEEE VIS 2014](http://ieeevis.org/year/2014/info/vis-welcome/welcome) in Paris, France.*